 A restaurant’s sound carries the room.
 The wrong music makes guests leave faster, kills conversation, or makes the dining experience feel cheap.
 The right music makes the food taste better, the staff move at the right pace, and the brand feel coherent from the moment guests walk in.

-Ambience produces AI-generated background music designed specifically for hospitality service.
+Ambience produces proprietary background music designed specifically for hospitality service.
 Fine-dining, casual, café, brasserie or multi-format group — each gets a catalog shaped by service type, audience profile and dwell-time fit.

 Restaurant guests are talking.
 Music that competes with conversation either pushes guests out faster (loud, vocal-heavy, transient-rich) or pushes staff to turn it down to inaudibility.
 Ambience catalogs are engineered for conversation priority — vocal density bounded, transient peaks tamed, instrument palettes selected to sit under speech rather than break it.